MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -SecureSocketsLayer
-Enables Secure Sockets Layer (SSL) encryption for this Web application.
+Enables Secure Sockets Layer (SSL) encryption for this web application.
-If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the IIS web site for this web application.
+If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the IIS website for this web application.
-Until this is done, the Web application will be inaccessible from this IIS Web site.
+Until this is done, the web application will be inaccessible from this IIS website.

 The default value is False.

-If this parameter is omitted or set to False, this Web application will use HTTP for the specified port.
+If this parameter is omitted or set to False, this web application will use HTTP for the specified port.

 ```yaml
 Type: SwitchParameter